Farisa-11/OptiCrop-Smart-Agricultural-Production-Optimization-Engine/README.md

 ---

+## 📑 Table of Contents

+- Overview
+- Features
+- Technologies Used
+- Project Structure
+- Documentation
+- Installation
+- Running the Application
+- Machine Learning Workflow
+- Expected Output
+- Future Enhancements
+- Conclusion
+- Author
+- License

+---

 ## 📖 Overview

-OptiCrop is an intelligent agricultural recommendation system that predicts the most suitable crop using machine learning techniques.
-By analyzing soil nutrients and environmental parameters, the system helps farmers make informed decisions to improve productivity, optimize resource utilization, and promote sustainable agricultural practices.
+OptiCrop is an intelligent agricultural recommendation system that predicts the most suitable crop using Machine Learning techniques.
+By analyzing soil nutrients and environmental conditions, the system recommends the best crop for cultivation, helping farmers improve productivity and promote sustainable farming.

 The application accepts the following agricultural inputs: